gcl8a/camera-exercise-d22/README.md

 ## Step 3: connect the camera to the Romi
 Disconnect your computer from the OpenMV camera, first by stopping the program, then by pressing the disconnect button in the IDE.
 Remove the USB cable. **Make sure that no power is going to either the camera or the Romi while you are wiring them together.**

-Using the [pinout for the camera] and [the Romi], make three connections: two wires for the communication bus of your choice and one for `GND`.
+Following the instructions in the repository, make three connections: two wires for the communication bus of your choice and one for `GND`.
 We'll add a power connection later.
 You may need to move connections made in previous exercises to free up the correct pins.

 Note that the camera is 5V tolerant, so there is no problem sending a 5V signal from the Romi to the camera.
 Is a 3.3V signal from the camera enough to trigger a HIGH reading on the Romi's 32U4 chip?
 (In case you haven't memorized the entire document yet, you can find the answer on page 383 of the [datasheet](https://ww1.microchip.com/downloads/en/devicedoc/atmel-7766-8-bit-avr-atmega16u4-32u4_datasheet.pdf)).